mpsilfve/FinnPos/README.md

 FinnPos is a tool for training and applying data driven morphological taggers and lemmatizers for morphologically rich languages such as Finnish.
-It is based on the Conditional random field framework and features
+It is based on the [CRF](http://en.wikipedia.org/wiki/Conditional_random_field) framework and features

 * State-of-the-art tagging accuracy.
 * Fast estimation and application for large morphological label sets